Nigel Clarke (composer)

 In 1997, Clarke visited the United States as part of the country's International Visitor Leadership Program, and the President's Own Marine Band performed one of his pieces, "Samurai", conducted by Colonel Timothy Foley.
-The Winnipeg Fress Press described the piece as a throbbing, raucous work influenced by Japanese drumming.
+The Winnipeg Free Press described the piece as a throbbing, raucous work influenced by Japanese drumming.

 In 2015 he collaborated with Danish writer Malene Sheppard Skærved on his first symphony ("A Richer Dust") for Speaker and Symphonic Wind Orchestra.
 Using music and words, ‘A Richer Dust’ explores what it means to live with violence and extremism, the constant companions of human history.
 The intertwined text and music, ideas and images, weave together voices ranging from those of historically significant figures through to the voiceless, ordinary people living in extraordinary times.
 "A Richer Dust" was commissioned by Dr Reed Thomas and the Middle Tennessee State University (MTSU) Wind Ensemble.
 It was premiered on 14 April 2015 by Dr Reed Thomas (Conductor), H. Stephen Smith (Speaker) and the MTSU Wind Ensemble in the T. Earl Music Hall, Wright Music Building, Murfreesboro, Tennessee, USA.
 The European Premiere was given by the Regimental Band of the Irish Guards on 6 November in the Guards Chapel, London, under the baton of the composer with WO1 Andrew Porter as Speaker.

-A number of Clarke's works have been recorded on the Naxos Record label most recently with the Grimethorpe Colliery Band.
+A number of Clarke's works have been recorded on the Naxos Record label, most recently with the Grimethorpe Colliery Band.